 Major redevelopment site

-Green Square is set to become a true exemplar of green living with developments linked to low carbon energy systems and recycled water, and people linked to shops, parks, gardens and entertainment with bike and walking routes and public transport.
+Green Square is set to become a true exemplar of green living with developments linked to recycled water, people linked to shops, parks, gardens and entertainment with bike and walking routes and public transport.

 The Green Square redevelopment area is 278 hectares and includes the suburbs of Beaconsfield and Zetland, and parts of Rosebery, Alexandria and Waterloo.
 It is just 3.5 kilometres from the city centre and 4 kilometres from the airport.

 The City’s role in Green Square is to ensure planning controls allow for growth and development that is sustainable, innovative and respects the character of existing neighbourhoods.
 Our role is to also ensure the growing Green Square population has access to quality community facilities, parks, and transport links – essentially, building the heart of Green Square.

 About 5,700 new homes have been built since 2000, bringing in close to 11,000 more residents.
 By 2030, Green Square is expected to attract 40,000 new residents and 22,000 new workers.

-Green Square town centre will be the heart of the project.
-The new retail, cultural and commercial hub will centre around the Green Square train station.
+Green Square town centre is the major focus with the new retail, cultural and commercial hub centring around the Green Square train station.

 A 10-year plan has been set out including infrastructure, a health and recreation centre and other community venues.

-A large part of the Town Centre is being delivered by Landcom and the Green Square Consortium, a joint venture between Mirvac Projects and Leighton Properties.
+A large part of the town centre is being delivered by Urban Growth NSW and the Green Square Consortium, a joint venture between Mirvac Projects and Leighton Properties.

 Green Square Library and Plaza